syedyasirkamal/agileproject/README.md

 # Project Part 1

 ### Canvas Group Team Formation
-> Each member has joined the team on Canvas with exception of Uriel Benitez because he doest not have an account on Canvas
+> Each member has joined the team on Canvas with exception of Uriel Benitez because he doest not have an account on Canvas,

 ### Team Name & Discord Channel
 > Our team name is: CUZY (first initial of each team member)